Agoric/documentation/main/guides/js-programming/agoric-js-overview.md

 ### Dynamic import expressions

-The "dynamic import" feature (`await import('path')`) is not a function call but JavaScript syntax.
-As such it would allow vat code to bypass the shim's `Compartment`'s module map.
-For safety, the SES shim rejects code that looks like it uses this feature.
+The "dynamic import" feature (`import('path')`) enables code to load dependencies at runtime.
+While it takes the form of an expression returning a Promise, it's actually not a normal function call, but is instead JavaScript syntax.
+As such it would let vat code bypass the shim's `Compartment`'s module map.
+For safety, the SES shim rejects code that looks like it uses the dynamic import syntax.
 The regular expression for this pattern can be confused into falsely rejecting legitimate code.
 For example, the word “import” at the end of a line in a comment, such as:
 ```js